The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: The Valiant-Vazirani Theorem Revisited

-\begin{definition}[R-restriction] Let $R$ be a set of strings, each one of them of size $l$, with the property that there is an algorithm that answers whether $y\in R$ in exactly $T$ time steps.
-Given a Turing machine $V$, we call the following Turing machines the $R$-restriction of V, and denote it by $V_R$: \begin{enumerate} \item If $y \notin R$, Reject.
+\begin{definition}[R-restriction] Let $R$ be a set of strings of length $l$, with the property that there is an algorithm that answers whether $y\in R$ in exactly $T$ time steps.
+Given a Turing machine $V$, we call the following Turing machines the $R$-restriction of V and denote it by $V_R$: \begin{enumerate} \item If $y \notin R$, Reject.
 Otherwise, Continue. \item Run $V$ on $(x,y)$. \end{enumerate} \end{definition}

-We see the $R$-restriction as a filter added to the original problem, because the new machine accepts only accepting witnesses of the original machine, which belong to the set $R$.
+We view the $R$-restriction as a filter added to the original problem, because the new machine, $V_R$, accepts only accepting witnesses of the original machine $V$, which belong to the set $R$.

 Let us denote by $I'$ the instance $\langle V_R,x,l,t+T\rangle$.
-Component 1 takes the filter $R$ to be a random set, where each string in $\{0,1\}^l$ is chosen independently with probability $w^{-1}$.
-Notice that the Turing machine $V_R$ might not have a short description, because in order to decide whether $y\in R$, all the elements of $R$ should somehow be ``hard-wired'' to the machine.
-If $|R|$ is exponential in $l$, then by using Kolmogorov Theory arguments\cite{cover2006eit}, there is no short description for such a circuit, therefore the description of $V_R$ will not be short.
+Component 1 takes the filter $R$ to be a random set, where each string in $\{0,1\}^l$ is chosen independently with probability $\frac{1}{w}$.
+Notice that the Turing machine $V_R$ may not have a short description, because to decide whether $y\in R$, all the elements of $R$ should somehow be ``hard-wired'' to the machine.
+Of course, using Kolmogorov complexity arguments~\cite{CT06}, one can easily show that for large values of $|R|$, the length of the description of the Turing machine that decides whether $y\in R$ cannot be polynomial.
 Therefore, the mapping between $I$ to $I'$ is not efficient.
-This drawback will be circumvent in component 3.
+Similarly, $T$, which was defined as the time it takes for the TM to decide membership in $R$, might not be polynomial.
+These drawbacks will be circumvented in component 3.

-We claim that $I'$ will be in $UNPPP_{yes}$ with probability $\Omega(1)$.
-Let $W'= \lbrace y : \ |y|=l\ \text{and}\ V_R(x,y)\ \text{accepts in}\ t+T\ \text{steps} \rbrace$.
-Defining $W = \{w_1,...,w_{|W|}\}$,
+We claim that $I'$ will be in $\unppp_{yes}$ with probability $\Omega(1)$.
+Let $W'= \lbrace y\in \{0,1\}^l : \ V_R(x,y)\ \text{accepts in}\ t+T\ \text{steps} \rbrace$.
+Defining $W = \{y_1,...,y_w\}$,

-The first equality follows from $I'\in UNPPP \iff w'=1$ and the second from $W'=W\cap R$.
-The third is a direct consequence of the definition of $w_i$.
-The fourth stems from the facts that the events in the line above are all disjoint, and using the definition of the set $R$.
-Therefore, querying the oracle with $\langle V',x,l,t+t'\rangle$ results in a ``yes'' with probability of at least $\frac{1}{e}$.
+The first equality follows from $I'\in \unppp_{yes} \iff |W'|=1$ and the second from $W'=W\cap R$.
+The third is a direct consequence of the definition of $y_i$.
+The fourth stems from the fact that the events in the line above are all disjoint.
+The fourth is based on the construction of $R$ (where each element was added to the set independently with probability $\frac{1}{w}$).
+Therefore, $\langle V',x,l,t+t'\rangle$ is a ``yes'' with probability of at least $\frac{1}{e}$.